markski1/SAMonitor/README.md

 ### GetGlobalStats

-Receive counts for amount of servers tracked, amount of servers online, and amount of players playing in them.
+Receive counts for amount of servers tracked, amount of servers online, servers that are inhabited, and global amount of players at the moment.

+Data updates every 5 minutes.

 Try it: http://sam.markski.ar/api/GetGlobalStats

-NOTE: `GetTotalPlayers` and `GetAmountServers` are deprecated and will be removed in the future.

 ### GetGlobalMetrics

 Providing an amount of hours, get metrics for global count of players and servers in the last given hours.

-If no hour is provided, defaults to 6.
+Default 6.

+Updated every 30 minutes.

 Try it: http://sam.markski.ar/api/GetGlobalMetrics?hours=6